elsewhencode/project-guidelines/README.md

 * It’s recommended to validate environment variables before your app starts ,  [look at this sample](./configWithTest.sample.js) using `joi` to validate provided values:

 ### 3.1 Consistent dev environments:
-* Use `engines` in `package.json` to specify the version of node that your stuff works on.
+* Set `engines` in `package.json` to specify the version of node your project works on.
 * Additionally, Use `nvm` and create a  `.nvmrc`  in your project root.
 Don't forget to mention in documentation
 * You can also use a `preinstall` script that checks node and npm versions
 * Or if it doesn't make things complicated use a docker images